frain-dev/convoy-website/src/app/(main)/blog/articles/circuit-breaker-in-golang.md

 }
 ```

+## Store
-**Store:** We define a Store interface that describes access methods for circuit breaker state storage and distributed lock management.
+We define a Store interface that describes access methods for circuit breaker state storage and distributed lock management.

 ```go
 type CircuitBreakerStore interface {